kubernetes/website/docs/getting-started-guides/index.md

 [Turn-key cloud solutions](#turn-key-cloud-solutions) require only a few commands to create and cover a wider range of cloud providers.

-[Custom solutions](#custom-solutions) require more effort to setup but cover and even they vary from step-by-step instructions to general advice for setting up a Kubernetes cluster from scratch.
+[Custom solutions](#custom-solutions) vary from step-by-step instructions to general advice for setting up a Kubernetes cluster from scratch.

 * TOC
 {:toc}

 ### Local-machine Solutions

 Local-machine solutions create a single cluster with one or more Kubernetes nodes on a single physical machine.
-Setup is completely automated and doesn't require a cloud provider account.
-But their size and availability is limited to that of a single machine.
+Setup is completely automated and doesn't require a cloud provider account, but their size and availability is limited to that of a single machine.

 The local-machine solutions are: